zowe/zowe.github.io/contribute.md

   <div>
     <h2 style="margin-bottom: 1.5rem; margin-top: 2%">Join a squad call</h2>
     <p>Zowe is an open source project - this means that anyone can contribute to any part of it, and that includes you!
 The best ways to first get involved are <a href="{{ site.create_zowe_issue_url }}">opening issues on GitHub</a>, saying hi on Slack, or joining the weekly calls of one of the squads listed below.</p>
     <p>Zowe’s most frequent and dedicated contributors work in teams called “squads”.
-If you have specific questions or are excited about a particular part of Zowe, connect with the relevant squad using the table below!</p>
+If you have specific questions or are excited about a particular part of Zowe, connect with the relevant squad using the table below!
+Occasionally, some of the meetings might be cancelled or rescheduled.
+Stay up to date in the Slack channels.</p>
     {% if site.data.squad_call %}
     <div>
       <table class="table table-bordered">